antronerds/r2-tutorials/docs/Adapting_R2.md

     34: The available Communities for
     this user.*'](_static/images/AdaptingR2_Availablegroups.png)
-5. You have to add users by their R2 username; we'll add user �pietmolenaar�.
+5. You have to add users by their R2 username; we'll add user "pietmolenaar".
 He'll receive a message in the R2 startup page as soon as he logs on the next time.
-Click �next� to add the user.
+Click "next" to add the user.
     [![](_static/images/AdaptingR2_GroupManager.png)**'Figure
     35: Add a user by their R2 user name**](_static/images/AdaptingR2_GroupManager.png)